-Drawing upon Entman’s Cascade Activation Model and Serra’s international public sphere regarding the projection of political frames in international contexts, we suggest that the frame promoted by the government and its international allies regarding transitional justice (post-conflict) was less domestically resonant than the one that focused on the commercial development of rural land.
-Nevertheless, the highly contentious nature of both agendas within the country reflected the byzantine nature of international cooperation and showed that the adoption of policies that enjoy a high degree of international consensus can nonetheless face domestic problems.
-The conflicting goals regarding rural development and humanitarian response generated a highly polarized public sphere in which decision-makers could not reverse the populace’s fundamental opposition to the application of the Law, despite its high degree of international backing.
-Moreover, such conflicting agendas also hampered the effectiveness of organized social sectors in reaching global networks of humanitarian support.
+Drawing upon Entman’s Cascade Activation Model (2004, 2008) and Serra’s international public sphere regarding the projection of political frames in international contexts (2000), we suggest that the frame promoted by the government and its international allies regarding transitional justice (post-conflict) was less domestically resonant than the one that focused on the commercial development of rural land.
+The highly contentious nature of both agendas within the country reflected the byzantine nature of international cooperation and showed that the adoption of policies that enjoy a high degree of international consensus can still face domestic problems.
+The conflicting goals regarding rural development and humanitarian response generated a highly polarized public sphere in which decision makers could not reverse the populace’s fundamental opposition to the application of the Law, despite its high degree of international backing.
+Such conflicting agendas also hampered the effectiveness of organized social sectors in reaching global networks of humanitarian support.

-Studies concerning the Law of Victims and Land Restitution are recent and have mainly consisted of jurisprudence analyses of the design of the Law, overlooking the public debates and the political framing of the Law (e.g., Angulo-Ceballos, 2014; Aponte & López, 2013; Attanasio & Sánchez-León, 2012; Delgado-Barón, 2015; Gómez-Isa, 2010; Huertas-Díaz, 2012; Martínez-Sanabria & Pérez-Forero, 2012; Marulanda-Mürrie & Moya-Riveros, 2012; Plata-Pineda, 2012; Quintero-Calvache, 2013; Serrano-Gómez & Acevedo-Prada, 2013).
-Economic analyses of the Law have also been conducted, which show its implications for land concentration in Colombia (González-Pulgarín & Henao-Guzmán, 2012).
-Furthermore, institutional reports, primarily by non-government organizations, have focused on the humanitarian aspects of the Law, its shortcomings, the difficulties with its implementation (given the context of the ongoing armed conflict) and policy recommendations (e.g., ABColumbia, 2011; Amnesty International, 2012; HRW, 2013).
+Studies of the Law of Victims and Land Restitution are recent and have consisted mainly of jurisprudence analyses of the design of the Law, overlooking the public debates and the political framing of the Law (Angulo-Ceballos, 2014; Aponte & López, 2013; Attanasio & Sánchez-León, 2012; Delgado-Barón, 2015; Gómez-Isa, 2010; Huertas-Díaz, 2012; Martínez-Sanabria & Pérez-Forero, 2012; Marulanda-Mürrie & Moya-Riveros, 2012; Plata-Pineda, 2012; Quintero-Calvache, 2013; Serrano-Gómez & Acevedo-Prada, 2013).
+Economic analyses of the Law have also been conducted and show its implications for land concentration in Colombia (González-Pulgarín & Henao-Guzmán, 2012).
+Furthermore, institutional reports, primarily by non-government organizations, have focused on the humanitarian aspects of the Law, its shortcomings, the difficulties with its implementation (given the context of the ongoing armed conflict), and policy recommendations (ABColumbia, 2011; AI, 2012; HRW, 2013).

 Other studies have noted the influence of the international community in the development of the Law of Victims and Land Restitution.
-Valdivieso-Collazos (2012) explores the Law of Victims as an attempt to improve the Colombian image and stance internationally by complying with the international standards of human rights protection.
+Valdivieso-Collazos (2012) explores the Law of Victims as an attempt to improve the Colombian image and stance internationally by complying with the international standards of human-rights protection.
 His work justifies the importance of our attempts to explore the active voice of the international community in the local debates about the Law in Colombia.
 Additionally, Estrada and Rodríguez (2014) follow the development of the government Project for the Protection of the Land and the Patronage of the Displaced Population (Proyecto de Protección de Tierras y Patrimonio para la Población Desplazada [PPTP]), which was implemented between 2001 and 2011.
 The Project preceded the Law of Victims and Land Restitution, was financed entirely through international cooperation, and followed the priorities and rationale of its sponsors (Estrada & Rodríguez, p.
-80, taken from PPTP, 2010).
+80, taken from Acción Social, 2010).
 The authors note that antagonists, such as the left-wing Senator Jorge Robledo, opposed the project on the basis that it was responding to the World Bank and international land-grabbing agendas (Estrada & Rodríguez, 2014, p.
 104).
-Therefore, our work focuses on the framing contests between international and local actors, and it develops, extends and updates these insights in the context of the sanction and first stages of the Law’s implementation.
+Our work focuses on the framing contests between international and local actors, and it develops, extends, and updates these contributions in the context of the sanction and first stages of the Law’s implementation.

-The communicative dimension of the Law was explored by Vélez-López (2013), who focuses on the media coverage of the congressional discussion on and approval of the Law.
+Vélez-López (2013) explored the communicative dimension of the Law, focusing on the media coverage of the congressional discussion on and approval of the Law.
 Drawing upon a content analysis of Colombia’s two national newspapers and the most important current affairs magazine in the country, the author concludes that the publications generally supported the government’s perspective against the opponents of the Law.
 Nevertheless, this work overlooks the political framing and its international links.